epfl-ada/ada-2023-project-deapdatadestroyers/README.md

 $$Y = \beta_0 + \beta_1x_1 + \beta_2x_2 + ... + \beta_{11}x_{11}$$
 $Y$ = Box office \
 $x_1, x_2, ... x_{11}$ = Dummies variable of release month (if the movie was released on Feburary then $x_1 = 0, x_2 = 1, x_3 = 0, ... x_{11} = 0$)
 We run the regression for the whole data, different countries and different time interval.
+And we will try to add some independent variables to eliminate the effect of "confounder".